 Victory and the aftermath

-On 27 May 1967, nearly 91 per cent of Australians voted 'yes' to change the constitution.
-The huge majority was a validation of ten years of hard work by Aboriginal activists.
+On 27 May 1967 nearly 91 per cent of Australians voted 'yes' to change the constitution.
+The huge majority was a validation of 10 years of hard work by Aboriginal activists.
 The constitution was formally changed on 10 August that year.

-Aboriginal and Torres Strait Islanders continue to struggle for their position in Australian society.
-As Joe McGinness cautioned supporters in 1967, ‘Winning the referendum is an important step forwards — but it is only a first step’.
+However, Aboriginal and Torres Strait Islanders continue to struggle for their position in Australian society.
+As Joe McGinness cautioned supporters in 1967, ‘Winning the referendum is an important step forwards — but it is only a first step.'

 There are calls for another referendum to amend the constitution further, removing section 25, which allows the States to ban people from voting based on their race, and the amended version of section 51 (xxvi).